-Kuhn and Lewis are currently raising funding for the film via an Indiegogo campaign to gain public support.
+The film raised initial funding through an Indiegogo campaign which was also launched to gain public support.
 “I believe that They’re Trying to Kill Us is too controversial for mainstream outlets and so we’re asking for your support in getting this film out to the world,” Kuhn said.
-Currently, the crowdfunding campaign has raised more than $16,000 of its $54,000 goal—which will go toward completing the production of the film, funding an aggressive marketing strategy, and obtaining legal counsel.

 “The challenge of producing this film is that we must have the support of the community to ensure that this film, and message, gets to reach the actualization of creating massive transformation to the global society,” the filmmakers said.
 “We have to achieve this together as one, and your support is the reason we will continue to see this success come to be.”

 The film is now available for download through its website and proceeds raised will go to support various animal-rights and social justice organizations.

 For more about veganism and social justice, read: